MichielvdVelde/epub-builder/README.md

 - ✨ **Dynamic Template Loading**: Load customizable templates from a specified directory, allowing flexibility in defining the look and layout of the EPUB’s content.
-- 🖋️ **Logging System**: Integrated logging with adjustable levels (info, warn, error) and optional metadata, providing real-time visibility and debugging information for each stage of the rendering and packaging process.
+- 🖋️ **Logging**: Integrated logging with adjustable levels (info, warn, error) and optional metadata, providing real-time visibility and debugging information for each stage of the rendering and packaging process.
-- 👀 **Event-Driven Logging**: Logs can emit events, allowing developers to set up listeners for custom logging behavior, monitor each step of the pipeline, and troubleshoot issues efficiently.
 - 🛠️ **Error Handling and Debugging**: Custom error types (`IncludeError`, `RenderError`) and detailed logging messages simplify troubleshooting by pinpointing errors in specific templates or processing steps.
 - 📦 **Standards-Compliant EPUB Packaging**: Uses `@zip.js/zip.js` to compress
   and structure EPUB files in a ZIP format, adhering to EPUB’s directory and file organization requirements.
-- 🔧 **EPUB File Compression Options**: Control compression levels and file order during packaging for optimal EPUB file sizes and compatibility.
 - 🌐 **Browser and Node.js Compatibility**: Designed for use in both Node.js and
   web environments, including support for the Origin Private File System (OPFS) for secure, browser-based storage.